AshuraKuranata/project-one/README.md

 ---

-## Day Two:
+## Day Two (3/9):

 Build out hamburger buttons on other linked pages Research and initial implementation of accordions, trouble understanding the concept of how to toggle/select an accordion button to make the panel appear below.

 ---

-## Day Three:
+## Day Three (3/10):

-Breakthrough in understanding of the relationship within CSS, JS & HTML works to make the accordion function corrently.
+Breakthrough in understanding of the relationship within CSS, JS & HTML works to make the accordion function correctly.
 Build out of the "locations" accordion as example.

-Stretch goal set to implement images and build to other gallery images.
+*Stretch goal set to implement images and build to other gallery images.*

 Next development: horizontal scroll bar for the news/articles page and a vertical scroll bar view of the "Weekly Updates"